isc-projects/isc-dnssec-guide/doc/commonly-asked-questions.rst

    (traditional) zone, and no actual verification is carried out.
-   To the rest of the world, your zone still appears to be insecure, and it will continue to be insecure until your parent zone can host DS record(s) for you and tell the rest of the world that your zone is signed.
+   To the rest of the world, your zone still appears to be insecure, and it will continue to be insecure until your parent zone can host the DS record(s) for you and tell the rest of the world that your zone is signed.

-Is DNSSEC the same thing as TSIG that I have between my primary and secondary servers?
+Is DNSSEC the same thing as TSIG?
    No. TSIG is typically used
    between primary and secondary name servers to secure zone transfers, while DNSSEC secures DNS lookup by validating answers.
 Even if you enable